MeeranB/MeeranB/README.md

 I am a Full Stack developer with experience mainly in Angular / Laravel.

-I am currently open to new opportunities, I am reachable via my [LinkedIn](https://www.linkedin.com/in/meeranb/)
+I am reachable via my [LinkedIn](https://www.linkedin.com/in/meeranb/)

 Below are descriptions of the pinned repositories: